-With cabin fever really beginning to set in, it’s no wonder that many families view spring break as an escape.
+With cabin fever really beginning to set in, it’s no wonder that many families look forward to spring break getaways.
 While many set their sights on sun and sand, we tend more toward experience and adventure.

 6 Fun Family Spring Break Vacations

 Grapevine is a fun suburb of Dallas and has everything a family could want for a great getaway.
-Spend a couple nights at the Great Wolf Lodge before heading down the road to more economic dwellings next to Grapevine Mills.
+Spend a couple nights at the Great Wolf Lodge for the great waterpark (the kids will thank you!)
 6 Things to Do in Grapevine

 - Visit LegoLand Discovery Center and SeaLife Aquarium at Grapevine Mills

 - Ride the Grapevine Trolley to the historic Downtown.
 Watch glass blowers, enjoy authentic French pastries, eat freshly made gelato, and wander through the fabulous boutiques and galleries.